How to get cash from a credit card

 Fees

 You may have to pay a service charge to get cash from your credit card.
 That could be a flat fee or a percentage of the amount of cash you’re withdrawing.
 The fee could be taken out of your cash withdrawal or added to your credit card balance.
-And if you get your cash at an ATM, you might also have to pay an ATM fee.
+If you get your cash at an ATM, you might also have to pay an ATM fee.

 Interest rates